salvois/LargeXlsx/README.md

     XlsxWriter Write(decimal value)
     XlsxWriter Write(int value)

-Besides the value to write into the cell, `Write` optionally accepts another parameter representing the `XlsxStyle` (see Styling) to use to style the cell being written.
-This cannot be changed after the cell has been written.
+The cell written with one of the overloads above is styled using the current default style of the `XlsxWriter` (see Styling).
+You can also explicitly specify the style to use for a cell, without changing the default style, using one of the following overloads:

     XlsxWriter Write(XlsxStyle style)
     XlsxWriter Write(string value, XlsxStyle style)